Human-Like Automation: Mimicking Real User Behavior on Instagram

 Q: Should I use mobile data or WiFi?

 Mobile data is preferred because it provides more authentic IP rotation.
 But mix it up—real users switch between WiFi and data naturally.
+See the direct answer page.

 Q: How important is warming up new accounts?